Birthday contest winner announced

 Drum roll

-Jackson, who had his birthday on Aug.
-28. His birthday was posted by Summer McDonald
+Kyra Bagwell, who had her birthday on Sept.
+8. Her birthday was posted by Susan Humphrey-Kern.

 Send a message to Monroe County Press or come by the office to claim your prize.